nexai-cloud/nexai-joomla-ai-chat-plugin/README.md

 Nexai AI Chat Integration for Joomla! brings the power of advanced AI-driven support directly to your website, enhancing user experience and streamlining customer service.
 Powered by cutting-edge technologies like GPT-3.5 or GPT-4, our AI chat agent provides instant assistance to your visitors, making interactions smoother and more efficient.

-### Intallation:
+### Intallation

-Install the Joomla plugin from https://nexai.site/en/docs/joomla-ai-chat-bubble

 You will need a free API key from https://nexai.site/dashboard

+View the Joomla plugin install instructions https://nexai.site/en/docs/joomla-ai-chat-bubble

+Or download a release from https://github.com/nexai-cloud/nexai-joomla-ai-chat-plugin/releases

 ### Screenshot